Abdulaziz67/Data-Analysis-using-Excel/README.md

 # Airline Customer Satisfaction
-## In this repository I will write my project in steps that shows my undrestanding of data analysis.
+## In this repository I will write my project in steps that shows my undrestanding of data analysis using Excel.

 ### This Excel sheet contains a big data of 25977 Rows.